oguzcanbudumlu/g/notes/radical-candor/README.md

 #### Radically Candid criticism "To keep winning, criticize the wins"

 ### Obnoxious Aggression
+- Brutal honesty or front stabbing
+- what happens when you challenge someone directly, but don't show you care about them personally.
+It's praise that does not feel sincere or criticism that is not delivered kindly.
+- It's also the second-best thing you can do if you can't be Radically Candid.
+People rather work for a "competent asshole" than a "nice competent."

 #### Obnoxiously aggressive criticism (Front-stabbing)

 #### Obnoxiously aggressive praise (Belittling compliments)

 ### Manipulative Insincerity
+Backstabbing, political or passive-aggressive behavior - it's praise that is insincere, flattery to a person's face and harsh criticism behind their back.

 #### Manipulatively insincere praise

 ### Ruinous Empathy

+- What happens when you want to spare someone's short-term feelings, so you don't tell them something they need to know.
+  - Big pitfall to many.
+Ruinous Empathy is responsible for the vast majority of management mistakes.
+Creates kind of work environment where "being nice" is prioritized at the expense of critiquing, and therefore, improving actual performance.

 #### Ruinously empathetic praise "Just trying to say something nice"